evennia/evennia/evennia/contrib/utils/git/README.md

 ```
 git init
-git remote add origin [link to your repository]
+git remote add origin 'link to your repository'
 ```

 By default, the git commands are only available to those with Developer permissions and higher.
 You can change this by overriding the command and setting its locks from "cmd:pperm(Developer)" to the lock of your choice.